hybridgroup/taskmapper/README.md

 * Create the ticketmaster provider (a.k.a. the remap)
 * Release it to RubyGems
-* Send an email to sirup@sirupsen.dk telling me about the awesome provider you created so we can fit it onto the list!

 ### Create the ticketmaster provider
 Almost all APIs are different.
-And so are their Ruby providers. ticketmaster attempts to create an universal API for all ticket and project management systems, and thus we need to map the functionality to the ticketmaster API.
+And so are their Ruby providers. ticketmaster attempts to create an universal API for ticket and project management systems, and thus, we need to map the functionality to the ticketmaster API.
 This is the providers job.
-It is the glue between ticketmaster, and the ticket management's API.
+The provider is the glue between ticketmaster, and the ticket management system's API.
 Usually, your provider would rely on another library for the raw HTTP interaction.
-For instance, [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) depends on [Unfuddler](http://github.com/hybridgroup/unfuddler) in order to interact with the Unfuddle API.
+For instance, [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) relies on [Unfuddler](http://github.com/hybridgroup/unfuddler) in order to interact with the Unfuddle API.
 Look at it like this:

 **ticketmaster** -> **Provider** -> *(Ruby library)* -> **Site's API**

-Provider being the "glue" between the site's API and ticketmaster.
-Ruby library is "optional" (though higly recommended as mentioned), thus it is in parantheses.
+Provider being the *glue* between the site's API and ticketmaster.
+The Ruby library is "optional" (though higly recommended as mentioned), therefore it is in parantheses.

-An example of a provider could be [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle), an example of a Ruby library would be [Unfuddler](http://github.com/hybridgroup/unfuddler).
+An example of a provider could be [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle), an example of a Ruby library could be [Unfuddler](http://github.com/hybridgroup/unfuddler).

 For now, look at [ticketmaster-unfuddle](http://github.com/hybridgroup/ticketmaster-unfuddle) as an example on how to create a provider.
-More detailed documentation on this matter will be available soon.
+More detailed documentation will be available soon.

 ### Release it
-It would be an advantage for everyone, if you would host your provider on Github.
-Afterwards, simply release it to RubyGems.org, the name of the provider Gem should follow this simple naming rule:
+Simply release it to RubyGems.org, the name of the provider Gem should follow this simple naming rule:

     ticketmaster-<provider's name>

-For instance for a Github provider:
+For instance if you set for a Github provider, it would be named:

     ticketmaster-github

-This makes it easy for people to install a provider, simply by issuing:
+This makes it easy for people to find providers, simply by issuing:

     gem search -r ticketmaster

-They should be presented a nice list of all available providers.
+They should be presented with a nice list of all available providers.

-After releasing, throw me an email at sirup@sirupsen.dk telling me about your awesome provider, and I'll throw it on the list of supported systems!

 ## Note on Patches/Pull Requests